cloudfoundry-samples/zentasks-scala-cloudfoundry/README.md

 zentasks-scala-cloudfoundry
 ===========================

-This is a slight reworking of the [Play framework 2.1.1](http://www.playframework.com/documentation/2.1.1/Home) sample application - zentasks - to run on Cloud Foundry v1.
+This is a slight reworking of the [Play framework 2.1.1](http://www.playframework.com/documentation/2.1.1/Home) Scala-language sample application - `zentasks` - to run on Cloud Foundry v1.
 The application uses PostgreSQL instead of the in-built H2 in-memory database.
 PostgreSQL is provided as part of Cloud Foundry, and we use Cloud Foundry's [Scala auto-reconfiguration](http://blog.cloudfoundry.com/2012/03/12/using-cloud-foundry-services-with-ruby-part-1-auto-reconfiguration/) to connect to it.
 To enable auto-reconfiguration, the SBT `Build.scala` has been updated to include a Cloud Foundry `.jar` and a PostgreSQL driver.

 PostgreSQL barked on the use of `user` as a table name because `user` is a reserved word.
 The queries used in the application have been updated accordingly to use `users` instead.